syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Labels-Customization.md

 {% endtabs %}

-## Customizing label font
+## Customizing Label Font

-The range slider control provides the `Font` property to customize the value text and custom label text.
+The RangeSlider control provides the `Font` property to customize the value text and custom label text.

 {% highlight c# %}